AASB-15 Revenue Changes

 - Accounting processes and internal controls;

-- IT systems may require change to accommodate new information requirements, allocation methods and account categories;
+- IT systems may require a change to accommodate new information requirements, allocation methods and account categories;

 - Financial reports will need to disclose new judgments and potentially sensitive information; and